ucsb-cs16/ucsb-cs16.github.io/topics/vim_basic_eight.md

 ---
+layout: default
+parent: Topics
-topic: "vim: basic eight"
+title: "Vim: basic eight"
-desc: "eight things you need to know how to do for your survival"
+description: "eight things you need to know how to do for your survival"
 indent: true
 ---